Exhibition Sales Training – Top question from Google

 4. How do you attract people to your stand?

-Pre-marketing your event is a vital part of any event strategy but fortunately there are a number of different actions you can take to ensure a good turnout as follows:
+Pre-marketing your event is a vital part of any event strategy and there are a number of different actions you can take to ensure a good turnout and win more business as follows:

 - Offer refreshments on your stand – tea, coffee, buffet & drinks.